-Whether it's 10-minutes in the oven, on the stove, in the Instant Pot, or with the air fryer, once you know how to cook chicken tenderloins you know how to make a WHOLE LOTTA YUM meal in no time!
+Whether it's in the oven, on the stove, in the Instant Pot, or with the air fryer, once you know how to cook chicken tenderloins you know how to make a WHOLE LOTTA YUM meal in no time!

 What is Chicken Tenderloin?

-What you'll need for these Chicken Breast Tenderloin Recipes
+What you'll need

 - butter - melted or olive oil